29th-Day/29th-Day/README.md

 ### Software-Engineer at tenably (Nov 2025 - now)

-Full-stack development of a chat system build on top of the WhatsApp Business API using state machines and responable agentic AI.
+Full-stack development of a chat system build on top of the WhatsApp Business API using state machines and integrations with various CRM systems.

 ### AI-Engineer at Fabasoft Contracts (Nov 2024 - Oct 2025)